karol11/reactive_json/README.md

 What if your application is in that 1% of applications which need some arbaitrary Document Object Model (DOM)?

-* You can create it and tailor it to your needs with less than 20 lines of code.
+* You can create it and tailor it to your needs with less than 20 lines of code (LoC).
 * And with just 16 more LoC it can be parsed from any input stream or memory block.
 * And 16 more LoC gives you ability to write it back.